red-green-coding/findclass-gradle-plugin/README.md

      `--- /Users/abendt/.caches/modules-2/files-2.1/org.apache.commons/commons-lang3/3.11/68e9a6adf7cf8eb7e9d31bbc554c7c75eeaac568/commons-lang3-3.11.jar
 ```

-By default `findClass` will search all Gradle configurations.
-You can use the property `-Pfc.configurations=...` to limit the configurations that should be searched.
+By default `scanConfigurations` will search all Gradle configurations.
+You can use the option `--configurations=...` to limit the configurations that should be searched.
 Example usage:
-`-Pfc.configurations=compileClasspath,runtimeClasspath`.
+`--configurations=compileClasspath,runtimeClasspath`.